krateoplatformops/krateo-v2-template-finops-example-pricing-vm-azure/readme.md

 No additional setup is required to obtain usage metrics from Azure.
 The Helm chart already includes an `exporterscraperconfig.yaml` file among its templates, which contains the configuration for the exporters and scrapers related to usage metrics.

+The specified `timespan` is computed through the helper file `_dates.tpl`.
+It can be used as is, or customized to include additional ranges.
+The usage example can be found in the template of the ExporterScraperConfig.

 ## Optimizations
 The optimizations rely on Open Policy Agent.
 The instances of this composition definition will install it automatically through the [finops-webhook-template-chart](https://github.com/krateoplatformops/finops-webhook-template-chart), which is imported as a dependency.
 The template checks whether the webhook already exists, if it does not then it creates it, otherwise it does nothing.